2021 Covid Operating Plan

 This plan outlines the general protocols and procedures that must be followed across all facilities and programs within the Orange Southwest School District (OSSD) and are based upon the current guidance from the Center for Disease Control (CDC), the Vermont Department of Health (VTDOH), and the Vermont Agency of Education (AOE).
 These protocols are designed to keep students and staff safe as we re-engage in full in-person instruction this fall.

 Since vaccination is the best way to move forward in this pandemic and the best way for our schools to return to normal, our district and districts across the state are working with local agencies to provide vaccination clinics.
-We strongly urge every eligible person to become vaccinated, information on vaccination sites and how to get the COVID-19 vaccine can be found on the state health website:
+We strongly urge every eligible person to become vaccinated, as this will become especially important when the first vaccine is approved for ages five-to-eleven.
+Information on vaccination sites and how to get the COVID-19 vaccine can be found on the state health website:

 The district has two health professionals acting as its COVID Coordinators, Beth Osha and Sadie Lyford.
 It is their role, in conjunction with the superintendent, to coordinate all activities as they relate to the district’s COVID response: